What You Need to Know About Renting to Own and Contracts for Deed

 If you miss a payment, make sure the seller follows state law.

 The seller must serve you with a notice of cancellation of your contract for deed to end the deal.
 If you get this notice, you have the right to pay the amount of money needed to catch up, plus additional costs.
 The notice should list the additional costs for you.
 If you get the notice, you can’t also be sued by the seller for payments you missed.
 If the seller tries to evict you without going through the cancellation process, call a lawyer right away.

 Do not agree to sign a deed back to the seller at the same time you sign the contract.
 Do not agree to sign a deed back to the seller at any time.
 Some sellers ask buyers to sign deeds so they can avoid the legal cancellation process.
 A deed to the seller does not help you in any way.

 For example, you can be fined by the city if your house needs to be painted or needs other repairs.
 If the furnace breaks, you have to fix it.
-If you don’t make the repairs, the house could be condemned and you would have to move out.
+If you don’t make the repairs, the house could be condemned, or the seller could cancel your contract.
+Either way, you would have to move out.
 You lose all the money you paid so far.

 Make sure the contract for deed states if property taxes and hazard insurance are included in your monthly payments or whether you need to pay them in addition to your monthly payments.